ecosystem-guides.com

 Due to the cold and dry environment, the evidence of humans, such as boats and buildings do not break down and last a long time.

 The easiest and most popular place is the Antarctic peninsula.
 This is where most expedition ships do, as it is by far the closest piece of Antarctica.
-Ships usually leave from Ushuaia in Argentina, or a few ports in Chile.
+Ships usually leave from Ushuaia in Argentina, or from Punta Arenas in Chile.

 Further north is the Subantarctic ocean, the Subantarctic seashore, and just inland of these wildlife congregations is the Subantarctic tundra.
 At the other end of the Earth, the northern equivalents are the Arctic ocean & seashore and the Arctic tundra.